 Introduction to Data Model in Cassandra

 Apache Cassandra has become one of the most powerful NoSQL databases.
-It is the right choice when you want high availability and scalability without compromising with performance- especially for applications that can’t afford to lose data.
+It is the right choice when you want high availability and scalability without compromising performance, especially for applications that can’t afford to lose data.
 In this topic, we are going to learn about the Data Model in Cassandra.

-A quick fact, Cassandra engineers are among the top paid tech professionals today.
-Companies like Netflix, Instagram and Apple use Cassandra to provide highly individualized customer experience.
-To get the right performance, you need to carefully design the schema specific to the business problem.
-In this article, we’ll look at the Cassandra Data Model which is significantly different from what we see in RDBMS.
+A quick fact, Cassandra engineers, are among the top paid tech professionals today.
+Companies like Netflix, Instagram, and Apple use Cassandra to provide a highly individualized customer experience.
+However, you need to carefully design the schema specific to the business problem to get the right performance.
+This article will look at the Cassandra Data Model, which is significantly different from what we see in RDBMS.

 Cassandra Data Model Rules

 In simple words, a Data model is the logical structure of a database.
 It describes how data is stored and accessed and the relationships among different types of data.
 Picking the right data model can be the hardest part of using a NoSQL Database like Cassandra.
 As I mentioned earlier, data modelling in Cassandra is different from what we see in an RDBMS.
 Partition key and Clustering key are the terms that anyone dealing with Cassandra should be aware of.
 Before we dive into the basic rules of data modelling in Cassandra, let us quickly look at what these terms mean,

 Cassandra is a distributed database in which data is partitioned and stored across different nodes in a cluster.
 The data is portioned by using a partition key- which can be one or more data fields.
 This partition key is used to create a hashing mechanism to spread data uniformly across all the nodes.

 A cluster is a collection of nodes that represent a single logical database.
 A clustering key is made up of one or more fields that are used to group data together in a partition.